A middle-range Medicare rating. Review each component and visit in person before deciding.

 based on 49 Google reviews

-Watch Life Care Center of Paradise Valley
+Email Life Care Center of Paradise Valley to yourself

 Life Care Center of Paradise Valley (often referred to as Pacifica Senior Living) receives highly polarized feedback, with many families praising the compassionate staff and home-like cottage environment, while others report serious concerns regarding neglect and safety.
 While some families feel their loved ones are well-supported, multiple critical reviews highlight issues with understaffing, poor medication management, and a lack of responsiveness from administration.
 Prospective families should be aware of these conflicting experiences and conduct thorough, independent checks on current staffing and safety protocols.